isstaif/CFS-LLF_main/cluster/README.md

 | --------- | ------------------------------------------------------------------------------------------------------------------------------------ | ------------------- | ----------------- | ---- | -------------- | ---------------- | ------------------- |
 | EEVDF-LLF | [Report](https://htmlpreview.github.io/?https://github.com/isstaif/CFS-LLF_main/blob/main/cluster/locust-results/report-eevdfllf.html) | 60                  | 420               | 46.4 | 8355           | [Report](./locust-results/locust-cpu-eevdfllf)                |  ~50%               |
 | EEVDF     | [Report](https://htmlpreview.github.io/?https://github.com/isstaif/CFS-LLF_main/blob/main/cluster/locust-results/report-eevdf.html)    | 240                 | 750               | 42.8 | 7705           | [Report](./locust-results/locust-cpu-eevdf)                | ~75%                |

+Another counter-intuitive observation is that this improvement causes a reduction in CPU utilisation.
+This reduction can be again explained by mitigated CPU overhead where a significant portion of CPU time is spent within the kernel scheduler itself (i.e., the schedule() function), causing the CPU to appear fully utilised (75-90% under EEVDF/CFS).
+Under LLF the CPU utilisation is much lower around 40-50% which is much closer to the effective CPU utilisation.

 The demo below illustrates the CPU overhead issue, showing in real time how CPU utilisation is significantly reduced once the LLF scheduler is activated.